 The lifeblood of a prepper is his bugout bag.
 Most preppers keep two bags: a three-day bag and a two-week bag.
 While you needn’t get too hung up on that, it’s not a terrible idea to have something that you can easily grab that has everything you need in it in case you have to leave quickly.
 Bushcrafter Mark Christensen recommends a “quality rucksack, or even a 5-gallon bucket, which keeps your emergency gear together.”
 Survivalist EJ “Skullcrusher” Snyder (whom you might know from his many appearances on Naked and Afraid) likes the “tough and roomy” bags by Gregory, but if you prefer something more tactical, he suggests something by Maxpedition.

 Survivalist Travis McGill, along with Thomas Coyne, the owner and lead instructor at Thomas Coyne Survival Schools, and a survivalist who asked that we refer to him by the pseudonym “RC” like Surefire flashlights because they’re virtually indestructible.
 They’re so durable, in fact, that some are specially designed to be used as a self-defense weapon, Coyne says.
 McGill uses the Surefire D3ft but admits “it’s totally overkill” and says you could also “get something that takes AA or AAA batteries since they’re easy to find and replace.”
 Even a small one for your keychain will do, says Mykel Hawke, a former U.S. Army special forces captain and author of several survival books.
-“But make sure it has a turn on button, not just squeeze on, for when you need to have light to work and be hands free.”
+“But make sure it has a turn on button, not just squeeze on, for when you need to have light to work and be hands free,” he says.
 Snyder and Morgan Rogue of the prepper site Rogue Preparedness, however, prefer headlamps to flashlights so you can be 100 percent hands-free.
 Rogue likes Foxelli or Petzl, while Snyder uses a Black Diamond Spot 325.

 There was plenty of consensus here, too.
 Unsurprisingly, everyone likes a Leatherman.
 “I am a big fan,” Snyder says.
 “There are many types to choose from to meet your needs and budget.”
 Coyne likes the Supertool 300.
 And John Ramey of the prepper site theprepared.com likes the Leatherman Wave+ because it “doesn’t waste space and weight on tools that don’t matter much in an emergency, but it’s versatile and robust enough to be a core survival item.”
 The Signal, which McGill uses, also includes a fire starter and a whistle.